$tart $mart General Information

 The fee for the use and development of $tart $mart materials for the inaugural workshop at a college or university is $650.
 There is a $350 charge for every subsequent workshop.

-In addition to the workshop fee, the workshop sponsor must reimburse WAGE for the travel and lodging costs (if more than 25 miles of travel is necessary) for a WAGE staff member or $tart $mart Facilitator.
-The facilitator will submit documentation of her or his travel-related expenses to WAGE, which will then invoice the sponsor.
-WAGE will reimburse the $tart $mart Facilitator after receipt of payment from the sponsor.
+In addition to the workshop fee, the workshop sponsor must reimburse AAUW for the travel and lodging costs (if more than 25 miles of travel is necessary) for a AAUW staff member or $tart $mart Facilitator.
+The facilitator will submit documentation of her or his travel-related expenses to AAUW, which will then invoice the sponsor.
+AAUW will reimburse the $tart $mart Facilitator after receipt of payment from the sponsor.

 $50 refund once they recruit or facilitate their first workshop.
 Facilitators-in-training must observe one entire student workshop in order to complete their certification.

 AAUW members, other community members, and college or university personnel may be trained as facilitators, which cuts down on costs for each campus and adds flexibility to workshop scheduling.

 If you are interested in bringing a $tart $mart campus workshop to a college or university or if you are interested in being trained as a $tart $mart Facilitator, please contact AAUW Program Manager Dorrie Sieburg.